gitbls/sdm/README.md

 ## Installing sdm

-Installation is fairly simple. sdm uses the path /usr/local/sdm within images that it manages, so for consistency you should do the same on your system. **The simplest download is to use EZsdmInstaller**, which performs the commands listed below:
+Installation is fairly simple. sdm uses the path /usr/local/sdm within images that it manages, so for consistency you should do the same on your system. **The simplest download is to use EZsdmInstaller**, which performs the commands listed in *the really long way*:

     sudo curl -L https://raw.githubusercontent.com/gitbls/sdm/master/EZsdmInstaller | bash